Why Install a Smart Home System?

 Read on to learn more about what a smart home system can do for your safety, efficiency, and luxury.

 It’s hard to escape home automation technology.
-The popularity of voice assistants like Amazon Alexa and Google Assistant have brought smart home features to the forefront and into popular culture.
+The popularity of voice assistants like Amazon Alexa and Google Assistant are bringing smart home features to the forefront and into popular culture.
 Home automation technology inexorably advances, seemingly every month, with a new product announcement.
-It seems that almost no function in the home is immune from some smart capability - from ceiling fans to door locks.
+It seems that almost no function in the home is immune from some smart capability - from garage doors, pools, and HVAC to door locks.

 Smart home technology is readily available to the consumer.
 Smart cameras, lights, motorized shades, thermostats, sensors, speakers, refrigerators, and much more, are available from an ever-increasing roster of vendors.
-The truth is, some work well together, and others work by themselves but don’t play well with other devices.
+The truth is, some devices work well together, while other devices don't.

 A truly smart home is a seamless experience.
 What do we mean by that?
-It means that various functions in your home work well together, like a well-trained and managed orchestra.
-Sometimes all those functions or devices aren't from the same vendor, but they can still be orchestrated.
-It means that your home works for you, and your lifestyle, as opposed to you adapting to new technology.
+It means that various systems in your home communicate well together, like a well-trained and conducted orchestra.
+Sometimes all those devices aren't from the same manufacturer, but they can still be orchestrated.
+It means that your home will work for you and your lifestyle, as opposed to you adapting to new technology.

-If you want to achieve that seamless experience - and the pure luxury of home automation - in your home, you will want something more than a collection of smart devices.
-As an experienced smart home installation company right here in Naples, we specialize in making home automation fit you.
+If you want a seamless experience - and the pure luxury of home automation - in your home, you will want something more than a collection of smart devices.
+As an experienced systems integration company right here in Naples, we specialize in making home automation fit you.